nixworks/public/news/2015/10/29/index.md

 Edward Snowden might set up residence in any of nearly 30 European nations after their governing body passed a resolution to protect the whistleblower.

 ### [As a result of talks between U.S. Chief of Naval Operations Admiral John Richardson and Chinese Commander of the People's Liberation Army Navy Admiral Wu Shengli about a U.S. warship's transit with 12 nautical miles of China's man-made islands in the South China Sea, the United States and China agree to maintain dialogue and follow Code for Unplanned Encounters at Sea protocols, according to a U.S. official. ](/news/2015/10/29/as-a-result-of-talks-between-u-s-chief-of-naval-operations-admiral-john-richardson-and-chinese-commander-of-the-people-s-liberation-army-na.md)
-_Context: Admiral John M. Richardson, Admiral Wu Shengli, China, China–United States relations, Code for Unplanned Encounters at Sea, People's Liberation Army Navy, South China Sea, United States, United States Chief of Naval Operations, disputed, man-made islands_
+_Context: Admiral John M. Richardson, Admiral Wu Shengli, China, China-United States relations, Code for Unplanned Encounters at Sea, People's Liberation Army Navy, South China Sea, United States, United States Chief of Naval Operations, disputed, man-made islands_

 ### [Lockheed Martin vice president of air and missile defense Mike Trotsky tells the National Press Club in Washington, D.C., that the United States and South Korea are holding both formal and informal discussions on THAAD (Terminal High Altitude Area Defense System) deployment.
 South Korea's Defense Ministry and the U.S. Department of Defense deny the report. ](/news/2015/10/29/lockheed-martin-vice-president-of-air-and-missile-defense-mike-trotsky-tells-the-national-press-club-in-washington-d-c-that-the-united-st.md)
 _Context: Defense Department, Lockheed Martin, Ministry of National Defense, National Press Club, South Korea, THAAD, United States, Washington, D.C._